carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 >
 > How does changing the validation set percentage change the training set and validation set accuracies?
 >
-> How do training set accuracy and validation set accuracy tend to compare to eachother?
+> How do training set accuracy and validation set accuracy tend to compare to each other?
 Why do you think this is?
 >
 > What is the highest validation set accuracy you can get a classifier to achieve?
 {: .checklist}